homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 L2:     ret     #0
 ```

 These instructions run in the BPF virtual machine and can be efficiently converted to native machine code, sandboxed from the kernel.
-BPF showed huge improvements in speed over existing solutions and provided greater flexibility to write custom instructions for filtering.
+BPF showed huge improvements in speed over existing solutions and provided greater flexibility to write custom programs for filtering.

 - It filtered packets in the kernel, thereby eliminating the overhead of context switching as well as copying the packet across the userspace and kernel.
 - It ran instructions in a register-based virtual machine (which was around 20 times faster than packet filtering solutions like CSPF, which was a stack-based VM packet filter)

-This led to the widespread adoption of BPF, in famous tools like `tcpdump`, used by Wireshark).
+This led to the widespread adoption of BPF, in famous tools like `tcpdump`).
 The original BPF paper ([https://www.tcpdump.org/papers/bpf-usenix93.pdf](https://www.tcpdump.org/papers/bpf-usenix93.pdf)) is a great read to learn more about the thought process behind designing BPF.
-It mentions existing solutions such as STREAMS NIT packet filters and another VM based packet filter called CSPF, and how BPF was far more efficient approach to filtering.
+It mentions existing solutions such as STREAMS NIT packet filters and another stack-based VM packet filter called CSPF, and how BPF was a far more efficient approach to filtering.

 ---

 ## eBPF

-eBPF stands for `Extended Berkeley Packet Filter`.
+eBPF stands for `extended Berkeley Packet Filter`.
 While the name might imply that it is just a faster and more efficient extension to BPF, it is slightly misleading, since eBPF can do so much more!
-Imagine taking the BPF virtual machine, it’s instruction set and running BPF instructions anywhere in the kernel!
+Imagine taking the BPF virtual machine, it’s instruction set and running BPF programs anywhere in the kernel!
 The possibilities are truly endless.
 eBPF does exactly that.
 It takes the core features of BPF, but extends BPF to beyond just packet filtering. eBPF programs can be attached to various kernel hooks, probes in kernel functions, and tracepoints in the kernel.

 **_eBPF programs can be executed almost anywhere in the kernel!_**

-Think of eBPF as a mini computer running anywhere in the kernel, executing and user code at lightning fast speeds.
+You can think of eBPF as a mini computer running anywhere in the kernel, executing user code at lightning fast speeds.

 ![eBPF programs in the kernel](https://imgur.com/ZOtVQP1.png)